unit calculator

 When to use it

-• Checking whether international bottles meet TSA 3.4 fl oz (100 mL) carry‑on limits by converting mL to fl oz.
+• Checking whether international bottles meet TSA 3.4 fl oz (100 mL) carry‑on limits by converting mL to fl oz so you can confidently pack compliant containers.

-• Translating metric packaging sizes into fluid ounces for US shoppers and bar recipes.
+• Translating metric packaging sizes into fluid ounces for US shoppers and bar recipes when your audience or menu expects ounces, not milliliters.

-• Adapting drink, cocktail, or kitchen recipes written in milliliters to fluid ounces when your measuring tools are imperial.
+• Adapting drink, cocktail, or kitchen recipes written in milliliters to fluid ounces when your measuring jigger, shot glass, or measuring cup uses fl oz markings.

-• Comparing product sizes when some are labeled in mL and others in fl oz to see which is actually larger.
+• Comparing product sizes when some are labeled in mL and others in fl oz to see which option actually delivers more volume for the price.

 Tips & cautions

-• For weight conversions (ounces by weight), use a mass converter instead—volume and weight are not interchangeable unless you know the liquid’s density.
+• For weight conversions (ounces by weight), use a mass converter instead—volume and weight are not interchangeable unless you know the liquid’s density (for example, water vs oil).

-• Round to two decimal places for most consumer uses; for strict regulatory or lab contexts, keep more decimal places as required.
+• Round to two decimal places for most consumer uses like product descriptions and cocktails.
+For strict regulatory, lab, or manufacturing contexts, keep more decimal places as required by your standards.

-• When working with very small volumes (like perfumes or droppers), consider whether you prefer decimal fl oz or fractional teaspoons for clarity.
+• When working with very small volumes (like perfumes, droppers, or serums), decide whether you prefer decimal fl oz or smaller units such as teaspoons or milliliters for clarity.

-• Covers US liquid ounces only; it does not automatically handle UK imperial fluid ounces or dry volume measures.
+• Covers US liquid fluid ounces only; it does not automatically handle UK imperial fluid ounces, dry ounces, or other regional volume standards.

-• Displays rounded fluid ounces for readability; tiny differences versus other tools may be due to different rounding conventions.
+• Displays rounded fluid ounces for readability; tiny differences versus other tools or labels may be due to different conversion constants or rounding conventions.

-• Assumes the label volume is accurate; actual fill can vary slightly due to manufacturing tolerances.
+• Assumes the label volume is accurate; real‑world fill levels can vary slightly due to manufacturing tolerances and over/under‑fill practices.

 Worked examples